Biology toolbox: An introduction to enzymes

 Rate of Reaction

-Rate of reaction can be measured by the amount of substrate consumed or the amount of product formed.
+The rate of reaction can be measured by the amount of substrate consumed or the amount of product formed.
 In the absence of an enzyme, reaction rate (v) is proportional to the amount of reactant (A) available in the reaction, so the relationship between rate and concentration of reactants can be represented by a straight line on a graph.

 Question: Why do you think there is a maximum rate?

-Answer: When the concentration of enzyme remains the same in a reaction, as substrate concentration increases, fewer enzyme active sites will be free and you reach a maximum rate because the enzyme becomes limiting.
+Answer: When the concentration of the enzyme remains the same in a reaction, as the substrate concentration increases, fewer enzyme active sites will be free and you reach a maximum rate because the enzyme becomes limiting.
 This means that no matter how much more substrate you add to the reaction, the rate at which the product is formed will not get any faster as there is no free enzyme for more substrate to bind to.

 How do enzymes lower the activation energy?